 I traveled to 10 countries in 2016 during my Whole30/Food Freedom Forever transformation and I stuck with it.
 Yes, I even did it in Italy.
 I ate incredible fresh meats and veggies and have no regrets.

 Now, over one year later, I work three-to-four day trips and I pack food for the entire trip.
 I have a StrongBag to transport my food; I also like Ebags travel coolers.
 They keep my food cold during the flight, and we have refrigerators in our hotel rooms for overnight.

 I learned which foods keep well during a trip and are easy to reheat on the plane or in a hotel microwave.
 Typically, I’ll bring precooked protein: chicken, ground turkey, beef.
 I’ll pack packaged salads and bring my own dressing in a tiny water bottle or a bottle of Tessemae’s.
 Zoodles, cauliflower fried rice, most fruit and breakfast hashes also travel well.
 (My favorite hash is sweet potatoes, ground turkey and peppers).
-I also bring nuts and seeds, compliant jerky and apples as emergency food to have on me at all times just in case.
+I also bring nuts and seeds, compatible jerky and apples as emergency food to have on me at all times just in case.

 I try to keep it simple on trips and go crazy experimenting with recipes when I’m home.
 I got an Instant Pot for Christmas and that has changed my life yet again.

 Beyond food, I developed other healthy habits to support my lifestyle.
 I used to drink nightly to relieve stress and customer service woes.
 Now I go to the hotel gyms.
 I run a 5k whenever I can find a treadmill.
 I also love spin class and yoga when I’m back at home in Portland.

 There are so many benefits to eating nutrient-dense veggies and grass-fed and pastured meats that it makes the challenges to traveling with this kind of food seem so insignificant.
 It’s all about treating yourself with kindness and love.